 The F-16 aircraft would fly at subsonic and supersonic speeds depending on the training requirement.
 Frequency of airspace use would not be continuous; however, some or all parts would be active during the F-16 FTU flying operations windows.
 Periods of use would be primarily from 7:00 am to 10:00 pm.
 A certain percentage of training operations must be conducted after dark so that pilots can maintain proficiency in nighttime flying.
-F-16s operating from Holloman try to fulfill the annual night flying requirements without flying during environmental night (10:00pm to 7:00am).
-During interim basing, all F-16s training at Holloman could potentially require approximately ten (10) percent of total training sortie operations to occur (at least partially) during environmental night to meet syllabus objectives.
+F-16s operating from Holloman AFB try to fulfill the annual night flying requirements without flying during environmental night (10:00 pm to 7:00 am).
+During interim basing, all F-16s training at Holloman AFB could potentially require approximately ten (10) percent of total training operations to occur (at least partially) during environmental night to meet syllabus objectives.

-Training within high altitude restricted airspace would include supersonic at or above 10,000 feet mean sea level (MSL) within WSMR and Fort Bliss, and at or above 23,000 MSL within Wiley East Air Traffic Control Assigned Airspace (ATCAA).
+Training within high altitude restricted airspace would include supersonic at or above 10,000 feet mean sea level (MSL) within WSMR and Fort Bliss, and at or above 23,000 MSL within Wiley East Air Traffic Control Assigned Airspace (ATCAA) under mitigations as defined and analyzed for F-22 airspace use (Holloman AFB, 2006).
 Training would also include the use of RR188 training chaff in accordance with the Training Chaff Permit, and use of MJU-7 flares.
 (Chaff and flares are defensive mechanisms employed from military aircraft to avoid detection and/or attack by adversary air defense systems.).
 MJU-7 flares would not be deployed during periods of "Very High" or "Extreme" fire danger.
 During periods of "High" fire danger, aircraft would not flare below FL180 [18,000 feet].
 If fire danger is less than "High" the minimum altitude for flare release would be 2,000 feet above ground level (AGL).